TL-System/plato/docs/Configuration.md

 #### Valid processors for `server.inbound_processors`

 - `mistnet_inbound_features`: Convert PyTorch tensor features into NumPy arrays before sending to client, for the benefit of saving a substantial amount of communication overhead if the feature dataset is large.
 Must be used if `clients.outbound_processors` includes `mistnet_outbound_features`.

+- `mistnet_dequantize`: Dequantize features for PyTorch MistNet.
+Must not be used together with `mistnet_inbound_features`.

 ### data